bitcharmer/tlb_shootdowns/README.md

 Kernel | custom low-latency 4.15 kernel

-Also, I ran my tests on runlevel 3 where I have most services disabled.
+I ran my tests on runlevel 3 where I have most services disabled.
-Additionally I decided to run the benchmark on NUMA node1 as node0 typically experiences noticeably more activity and cache trashing:
+Additionally, it made more sense to run the benchmark on NUMA node1 as node0 typically experiences noticeably more activity and cache trashing:

 ![alt text](img/cpu_act_01.png "")

 After setting up the environment we're finally ready to check if this whole IPI magic actually takes place as predicted.

 The reason why Windows sucks and Linux rocks is that to systems engineers like myself it's like the Wünder Waffe.
 It's got everything you can ever wish for and more.